Algebraic integers with conjugates in a prescribed distribution: Introduction

 Choose a square prime power $q$ no smaller than $C$.
 Then there are infinitely many $\FFF_q$-simple abelian varieties $A$ over $\FFF_q$ satisfying

 and infinitely many more satisfying

 \end{cor} This improves on the prior records for this problem found in \cite{Kade21} and \cite{BCLPS21}.
 Further optimization work could improve this result and extend it to non-square $q$.
-The constants replacing $0.8984$ and $2.8984$ in such a sharpened generalization would depend on the fractional part of $2\sqrt{q}$.
+The constants replacing $0.89831$ and $2.89831$ in such a sharpened generalization would depend on the fractional part of $2\sqrt{q}$.

-Corollary \ref{cor:general_Smyth} is a consequence of the main theorem of this paper, Theorem \ref{thm:main}.
-Subject to some restrictions, this theorem characterizes the distributions on $\R$ that are attainable as the limit of the distribution of conjugates of some sequence of totally real algebraic integers $\alpha_1, \alpha_2, \dots$, in the sense considered by Serre in \cite{Serre18}.
-In line with the above vindication of Smyth's method, we find that the only obstruction to obtaining a given distribution is the integrality of the resultant of integer polynomials.
+Theorem \ref{thm:general_Smyth} is a consequence of the main theorem of this paper, Theorem \ref{thm:main}.
+Subject to some restrictions, this theorem characterizes the measures on $\R$ that are attainable as the limit of the distribution of conjugates of some sequence of totally real algebraic integers $\alpha_1, \alpha_2, \dots$, in the sense considered by Serre in \cite{Serre18}.
+In line with our vindication of Smyth's method, we find that the only obstruction to obtaining a given measure is the integrality of the resultant of integer polynomials.

 We introduce some notation to make this precise. \begin{defn} Throughout this paper, the term \emph{Borel measure}, or just \emph{measure}, will denote a finite positive measure on the $\sigma$-algebra of Borel sets of $\C$.